Vehicular, electric vehicle and cycle parking guidance for new developments

 B8 Storage and distribution (including open air storage): Warehouse storage

-1 car space per 100 square metres
+1 car space per 100 square metres, 1 lorry space per 200 square metres

 B8 Storage and distribution (including open air storage): Warehouse distribution

-1 car space per 70 square metres
+1 car space per 70 square metres, 1 lorry space per 200 square metres

 B8 Storage and distribution (including open air storage): Cash and carry

-1 car space per 70 square metres
+1 car space per 70 square metres, 1 lorry space per 200 square metres

 C1 Hotels: Hotels, boarding and guest houses where no significant care is provided

-1.5 car spaces per bedroom plus 1 coach space per 100 bedrooms OR individual assessment/justification
+1.5 car spaces per bedroom plus 1 coach space per 100 bedrooms or individual assessment/justification

 C2 Residential institutions: Care home and Nursing home

-1 car space per 2 residents OR individual assessment / justification
+1 car space per 2 residents or individual assessment / justification

 C2 Residential institutions: Hospitals

-1 car space per 4 staff plus 1 car space per 3 daily visitors OR individual assessment/justification
+1 car space per 4 staff plus 1 car space per 3 daily visitors or individual assessment/justification

 C2 Residential institutions: Residential colleges